asdakhtar/soc-alert-case-studies/README.md

 # soc-alert-case-studies

+A collection of phishing and firewall alert investigations conducted in TryHackMe simulations and lab environments.
-Phishing and firewall alert investigations with documented triage steps
+Demonstrates alert triage, IOAs, threat intelligence, and documentation workflow with documented triage steps.